Become a PMF

 certifying to the present existence of the veteran's service

 - An official citation, document, or discharge certificate,

 issued by a branch of the Armed Forces, showing the award to the

-veteran of the Purple Heart for wound or injuries received in
+veteran of the Purple Heart.

 - An official statement or retirement orders from a branch of the

 Armed Forces, showing that the retired service member was retried

 because of permanent service connected disability or was

 - An official statement, dated 1991 or later, from the U.S.